 Plan of Study

-Before registering for the 12th credit hour, students are required to file a Plan of Study with the Director of Graduate Studies and the Graduate College.
+Before registering for the 12th credit hour, students are required to file a Plan of Study with the Director of Graduate Studies and the Graduate Studies office.
 The Plan of Study is a student’s blueprint for graduation.

-In addition to the requirements in the Graduate College’s standards for Good Standing, a student pursuing a M.A. in English will earn no more than two grades of C or lower in any graduate course.
+In addition to the requirements in the Marshall University’s standards for good standing, a student pursuing a M.A. in English will earn no more than two grades of C or lower in any graduate course.